-This species has a very restricted range around Alto del Buey, on the Serrania Baudo, in Choco Department, Colombia, between 980 and 1,070m asl.
+This species is known only from the area of Alto del Buey on the Serrania Baudo in Chocó Department, Colombia, between 980–1,070 m asl.

 Habitat and Ecology

-It lives on the ground and in bromeliads in very humid pre-montane forests in the Pacific region of Colombia.
-There is no information on breeding, but it is probable that the eggs are laid in leaf-litter, and that the tadpoles are carried by the adults to bromeliads.
+This species lives on the ground and in bromeliads in very humid pre-montane forests in the Pacific region of Colombia.
 There is no information on its adaptability to secondary habitats.
+There is no information on breeding, but it is probable that the eggs are laid in leaf-litter and that tadpoles are carried by the adults to bromeliads.

-There is little information on its population status.
+There is very little information on threats to this species.

-It occurs in the Parque Nacional Natural Utria.
-Management practices that could allow a commercial, sustainable harvest of this species should be investigated.
-Decree INDERENA No. 39 of 9 July, 1985, forbids the collection of Dendrobates spp. from the wild for breeding (or other) purposes.
+This species occurs in Utria National Park.
+Decree INDERENA No. 39 of 9 July, 1985, forbids the collection of species of this genus from the wild for breeding (or other) purposes.

 Red List Status